abdullahalsheeha/Behavioral-Cloning/Path-Planning/README.md

 The planner implemented is able to drive safely at a speed slightly below the 50MPH limit for 4.32 miles without incident.

-### Simulator.
-The simulator sends car telemetry information (car's position and velocity) and sensor fusion information about the rest of the cars in the highway (Ex. car id, velocity, position).
-The communication between the simulator and the path planner is done using WebSocket

-The simulator can be downloaded here

 ### Basic Build Instructions
 * Clone this repo.